 - Deli meat or string cheese cut into small pieces

 Tips to prevent choking among children

-Kids under age five can choke on food and small objects.
+Kids of any age can choke on food and small objects.
 Believe it or not, a lot of the choking prevention advice for babies still holds for children up to 4 to 7 years old!

-The American Academy of Pediatrics says that the following foods are highest risk.
-(Children under 4 years old should not eat them.):
+The American Academy of Pediatrics says that the following foods are highest risk and children under 4 years old should not eat them:

 Additional tips to prevent choking include: